Some Open Problems Regarding the Number of Lines and Slopes in Arrangements that Determine Shapes: Overview of arrangements that determine shapes

 \subsection{Shapes and their underlying arrangements}

-In \cite{Stiny75}, shapes are defined as finite sets of line segments in the two-dimensional Euclidean plane such that no two line segments in each set are adjacent co-linear or overlapping co-linear.
-For a brief overview of how shapes are defined, and for some background on notation and terminology, see \cite{haridis2020geometry}.
+In \cite{StinyPhD1975}, shapes are defined as finite sets of line segments in the two-dimensional Euclidean plane such that no two line segments in each set are adjacent co-linear or overlapping co-linear (such shapes are said to be in maximal element representation).
+For a brief overview of how shapes are defined, and for some background on notation and terminology, see \cite{HaridisGeomArxiv2020b}.

-Given any shape, one can construct a special object out of the line segments of this shape called an \emph{arrangement} \cite{haridis2020geometry}.
+Given any shape, one can construct a special object out of the line segments of this shape called an \emph{arrangement} \cite{HaridisGeomArxiv2020b}.
 An arrangement associated with a shape $S$ is denoted by $\mathcal{A}_S$, and it consists of two things:

 \begin{itemize} \item A set $L$ of straight lines called ``construction lines", and \item A set $P$ of points called ``registration marks" \end{itemize}

 Construction lines are infinitely extending lines in the plane that contain one or more line segments of the shape (co-linear line segments separated by ``gaps" are contained in the same construction line).
 Registration marks are the points of intersection of pairs of construction lines.
 For example, Figure 1 shows some examples of shapes in the plane and their underlying arrangements.
 The arrangement $\mathcal{A}_S$ is defined as the pair $(L, P)$.